Senderman/dotfiles/README.md

 But here's quick start:

 ```
-cd ~ # you NEED to clone the repo to the $HOME directory
+cd ~ # you should clone the repo to the $HOME directory because this is how stow works
 git clone https://github.com/Senderman/dotfiles.git
 cd dotfiles
 stow openbox